ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-2-2.md

-# The Impact of Conflict on Employee Morale and Performance

-## Introduction

 Conflict is an inevitable part of any workplace, including small businesses.
 When left unresolved, conflict can have a significant impact on employee morale and performance.
 This chapter delves into the various ways in which conflict affects employees within small businesses and highlights the importance of managing conflict effectively.